 Dry Tortugas National Park lies 70 miles west of Key West, Florida, and is comprised of several small keys, mostly uninhabitable.
-The main island attraction is Fort Jefferson, which was built in 1847.
+Camping at Dry Tortugas National Park will give you the chance to visit the main island attraction, Fort Jefferson, which was built in 1847.
 The fort’s strategic position was chosen in the early 1800s shortly after Spain sold Florida to the United States to control piracy and protect America’s shores.

 Dry Tortugas, while within the National Park system, is a unique island that is only accessible by ferry or seaplane.
 Every day there are day trips to come and enjoy Fort Jefferson.
 But in our opinion, the best way to experience this park is by taking advantage of beachside camping.
-Read on to learn all about how to camp in Dry Tortugas!
+Read on to learn all about camping at Dry Tortugas National Park!

 Content and photographs provided by Yana Kogan and Timon.